-On the surface I'm sure I seemed mostly fine.
-I had nothing to be stressed about.
-Happy marriage, 3 interesting, funny kids, a comfortable home in a nice neighbourhood.
+I knew I needed a change.
+On the surface, everything seemed fine.
+I had a good marriage, three hilarious kids, and a comfortable home in a nice neighbourhood.

-But....WTH?
-That's not me.
+“WTH?”
+I remember thinking one day.
+“This isn’t me.”
 I have a degree in Art History!
-I took out books on Rembrandt from the library in grade 3!
-I've never felt like I belonged with the corporate 9-5 crew.
+As a third-grader, I was checking out books on Rembrandt.
+I’ve never felt like I belonged with the corporate 9-5 crew.

 Human potential, small steps, beautiful things, colour, nature, and cutting out the noise to make room for the fabulous.